 The addition of Red Chile Buttermilk Dressing kicks mac and cheese up even another notch.
 Absolutely delicious.

-This recipe combines the standard procedure for creating a creamy cheese sauce, but then takes on a whole new life with the addition of beer and buttermilk ranch dressing.
+This beer mac and cheese recipe combines the standard procedure for creating a creamy cheese sauce, but then takes on a whole new life with the addition of beer and buttermilk ranch dressing.
 Leading actors include:

 - Macaroni.
 Elbow or shell is always best for macaroni and cheese.
 All of those pockets grab on to that creamy cheese.